Elizabeth Mieczkowski

 prof_pic.jpg

-I am a first-year PhD student advised by Tom Griffiths and Natalia Vélez in the AI & ML area of the Department of Computer Science at Princeton University.
+I am a second-year PhD student advised by Tom Griffiths and Natalia Vélez in the AI & ML area of the Department of Computer Science at Princeton University.
 I am supported by the Department of Defense National Defense Science and Engineering Graduate Fellowship (NDSEG) and the Gordon Y. S. Wu Fellowship in Engineering.

 Before starting my PhD, I spent two years as a lab tech with Nancy Kanwisher at MIT, where I studied similarities and divergences between CNNs and visual representations in the human brain.
 I received my B.A. in Computer Science with a minor in Psychology from Cornell University in 2021, where I conducted research in autonomous navigation and natural language processing.
 In 2019 and 2020, I was a software engineering intern at The New York Times.